 To comply with legislated requirements when casting a postal vote, an elector is required to complete a postal vote certificate.
 The postal vote certificate is unique to each elector, and includes the district in which they are enrolled, their name and enrolled address and other administrative information.
 The elector must sign and date the postal vote certificate in the presence of a witness.
 The postal vote certificate is also signed and dated by the witness.
-The initial scrutiny of postal vote certificates commenced on Monday, 20 March 2023.
-This included examination of the postal vote certificate and data entry of this information to determine if the accompanying ballot papers were to be accepted for further scrutiny.
+The initial scrutiny of postal vote certificate and data entry of this information to determine if the accompanying ballot papers were to be accepted for further scrutiny.
 If accepted, election officials then removed the ballot papers and prepare the ballot papers for counting without examining the vote on those ballot papers.